How to promote your hair salon

 That’s because if the unforeseen happens and you aren’t covered, the financial implications could cause long-lasting damage to your business.
 This applies whether you accidentally injure someone else, damage a client’s property, if you’re sued for negligence, or if someone who works for you is injured while doing their job.

 Protectivity’s hairdressing insurance is specifically designed to cover you for these circumstances and more.
 Our cover includes public liability, equipment cover, personal accident cover, and employers’ liability (which is a legal requirement if you employ people).
 That way, you can promote and grow your business with confidence.
+We can also offer liability insurance for barbers if that’s your speciality.

 Our flexible policies are available from just £4.50 a month, making it easy to fit insurance in with your other expenses and business plans.
 Take a closer look at our hairdressing insurance policy today.